anngroong/podcasts/content/episode/479-dziunik-aghajanian-ukraine-war-budapest-summit-gaza-ceasefire-iran-tripp-armenian-church-repressions.md

 - How real is near-term escalation against Iran, and what indicators would precede it?
 - What goals drive the arrests of clergy, lawyers, and mayors in Armenia, and what does this say about rule of law?

+# Thoughts from the Participants

+- **Dziunik:** Sharm el-Sheikh was optics, not substance.
+The core struggle is over Armenian identity, not a narrow Armenia–Azerbaijan frame.
+- **Hovik:** The Armenian Church is integral to identity, and attempts to reshape it will not succeed.

 # Referenced Articles & Sources
 - Washington Post, on reported Russia–Ukraine terms and Trump–Putin context:
   https://www.washingtonpost.com/politics/2025/10/18/putin-trump-donetsk-war-ukraine/